MrPingviin/Bene_InterviewApp/README.md

 `npm run cypress:open`
 => To run the tests in the integrated browser.

-### The documentation and the project is WIP at the moment!

 ### Project TODO:
 - Backend tests
 - Mobile, tablet view